cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/_index.md

 This role management model is divided into three main components.

 - _**Role**_.
-It is a collection of access rights policies that can be granted for each user.
+It is a collection of access right policies that can be granted for each user.
 All roles must have one policy.
-  For more detailed explanation, please refer to [Understanding Role](/docs/concepts/identity/rbac/understanding-role/)
+  For more detailed explanation, please refer to [Understanding Role](/docs/concepts/identity/rbac/understanding-role/).

 - _**Project**_.
 The project or project group to which the permission is applied.